sankamuk/SQLCheatsheet/MicrosoftSQLServer/NORTHWND/01/README.md

 having SUM([Order Details].UnitPrice * [Order Details].Quantity) >= 10000)
 ```

-- 31.2.
-Find order details where customer had made atleast one order with total value (not including discount) equal to or more 10000.
+- B Find order details where customer had made atleast one order with total value (not including discount) equal to or more 10000.
 For year 1998 only.

 ```
 select Customers.CustomerID, CompanyName, OrderID, TOTALAMOUNT from Customers,